cristianvasquez/obsidian-lab/README.md

 }
 ```

-To add new scripts, copy them in the './python/scripts' directory.
+To add new scripts, copy them in the scripts directory.

-For example, if you create `./python/scripts/hello.py`,
-The app exposes it in `http://127.0.0.1:5000/scripts/hello.py`

 ## Plugin